o11c/nicate/README.md

 Python3 APIs:
   - logical c89 construction and output
   - limited bnf-like parser so you can output something else instead of c89
-  - (planned) parallel regex lexer stepping library
+  - parallel regex lexer stepping library

 See hello.c and hello2.py for example client code.